 This is probably the best known place in Minorca and it is a purpose built family resort.
 The almost circular beach is classed as one of the finest on the island and the gently shelving sands and shallow sea are great for young children.
 The beach is surrounded by picturesque cliffs and for anyone staying at the back of the resort the views are spectacular.

-The Coves Noves commercial centre has plenty of bars and restaurants and a few well-stocked supermarkets for anyone that is on a self-catering holiday.
-The shops have the essentials for a beach holiday but if it designer shops and brand names you are after you will need to go further afield.
+The Coves Noves commercial center has plenty of bars and restaurants and a few well-stocked supermarkets for anyone that is on a self-catering holiday.
+The shops have the essentials for a beach holiday but if it is designer shops and brand names you are after you will need to go further afield.
 A lot of the accommodation in Arenal d'en Castell is in low-rise apartments and villas with evening entertainment to be found in the few hotels in the area.
 Families love the Goody Goody bar on the beach where there are trampolines and bouncy castles to play on as well as plenty of music and tribute bands.

-A commercial centre at the eastern end provides all the day to day necessities and there is a decent choice of places to eat and drink to suit all budgets.
+A commercial center at the eastern end provides all the day to day necessities and there is a decent choice of places to eat and drink to suit all budgets.
 Two big hotels can be found in Son Bou as well as many villa rentals and a selection of apartments.
-During the summer season there is live entertainement, with karaoke nights and bands playing to be found in the bars that overlook the beach.
+During the summer season there is live entertainment, with karaoke nights and bands playing at the bars that overlook the beach.

 Son Bou is only a short distance from the prehistoric village of Torre d'en Gaumes which is worth visiting.
 This large Talayotic settlement was in use for over 1000 years and the small entrance fee helps with the preservation of Menorca's history.

 The picturesque beach at Binibeca is a short walk from the main road through trees and sand dunes.
-The shallow waters and golden sands coupled with plenty of amenities and watersports equipment and pedaloes for hire make this an idyllic location.
-Cala Torret is slightly to the east of Binibeca where there is a traffic free development composed of low rise apartments, souvenir shops, restaurants and bars.
+The shallow waters and golden sands coupled with plenty of amenities and watersports equipment and pedalos for hire make this an idyllic location.
+Cala Torret is slightly to the east of Binibeca where there is a traffic free development of low rise apartments, souvenir shops, restaurants and bars.
 It is only a few minutes from Binibeca beach and there are also supermarkets carrying English branded items.
 To the west Binibeca Vell has been designed to recreate a typical Mediterranean fishing village.